MiernikA/Snake-Game/README.md

 # Snake Game

 A simple Snake game implemented in HTML, CSS, and JavaScript.
-Game created as part of in high school projects.
+Game created as part of high school projects.

 ## How to Play